-Model Pro features three main aspects:
+Model Pro features three main interfaces:

 - Data Flow: a set of functions and tools for importing, cleaning, embellishing and preparing data for analysis.